dicomsmart/slate/source/index.html.md

 Each study will contain a collection of "links":

 * A “report” URL to fetch the Report.
 This will only be added to APPROVED studies.
 Consult the [Reports](#reports) sections for additional options to retrieve the report.
 * A "viewer" URL for the study results page.
 A "token" parameter will be added to the URL if an endpoint is provided to dicomfix to generate valid security tokens.
-Please refer to the External Token section.

 ### HTTP Request